gasparka/thesis/docs/4_examples.rst

         def main(self, x):
             # run input signal over all the MA's
-            tmp = x
+            dc = x
             for mav in self.mavg:
-                tmp = mav.main(tmp)
+                dc = mav.main(dc)

             # dc-free signal
-            self.next.y = x - tmp
+            self.next.y = x - dc
             return self.y
         ...

 This implementation is not exactly following that of :cite:`dcremoval_lyons`.
-They suggest to delay-match the step 1 and 2 of the algorithm, but since we can assume the DC component to be more or less stable, this can be omitted.
+They suggest to delay-match the step 1 and 2 of the algorithm, but since the DC component is more more or less stable, this can be omitted.

 :numref:`dc_rtl_annotated` shows that the synthesis generated 4 MA filters that are connected in series,